karenaxon/kegs-tracker/README.md

 # Kegs Tracker
 This application tracks kegs for a tap room.
-It displays a list of kegs available and a user can see details for each keg.
-Additionally, a user can add additional kegs to the list of kegs.
+It displays a list of kegs available and a user can create, read(view keg details), update and delete kegs.

 #### By Karen Axon